Asynchronous Database Operation

 - Try to execute your business logics as database queries, as one big query.

-- Avoid case that you create as many queries as your collection has items.
+- Avoid cases in which you create as many queries as your collection has items.

 So if you are still in the worst case, 3, and have to deal with a List